 70-90% of people with mental health issues would like to work, but only 37% are in paid employment.
 For people with severe mental illness, this falls to 7%.
 Yet evidence-based models, such as Individual Placement and Support (IPS), have a track record of delivering outstanding job outcomes for this group.
 The Mental Health and Employment programme aims to scale up these high-quality service models by combining national and local funding and supporting providers with social investment.

 The Mental Health and Employment Social Impact Bond combines national and local outcomes-based funding, supported by socially-motivated investment, to scale up evidence-based supported employment services in a rigorous way.
-We have so far secured £2.2 million of national, outcomes-based funding from Big Lottery Fund and the government’s Social Outcomes Fund to add to local resources.
-Our initial set of co-commissioned services, based on the IPS model, launched in 2016 in Tower Hamlets, Haringey, and Staffordshire.
-We have recently expanded to Barnet, Enfield and Camden.
-We hope to work with around 4,500 people with mental health issues and support around 1,500 into paid employment.
+We have secured national, outcomes-based funding from Big Lottery Fund and the government’s Social Outcomes Fund and Life Chances Fund to add to local resources.